 - Do companies pay to be reviewed or listed?

 - Are the same reviews showing up on different websites?

 Even if a review seems trustworthy after answering these questions, you should still ask yourself whether the software is a good fit for your team.
-The popularity of legal software means nothing if it won’t help you manage what matters to you.
+The popularity of legal case tracking software means nothing if it won’t help you manage what matters to you.